 Our move to modern sites

 For Microsoft, moving to modern sites means putting greater capabilities into our users’ hands while removing the traditional IT barriers to a truly self-service and user-friendly SharePoint experience.
-With SharePoint Online, we now enable user experiences that:
+With SharePoint Online, we now have user experiences that out of the box:

 - Are accessible by default.
 Modern sites offer built-in support for ideal color contrast, alternative text, and other features that make them accessible to as many of our users as possible.

 - Are responsive by default.
 Modern sites are designed to accommodate a wide range of devices and platforms, so that they’re attractive and useful—regardless of how our users access them.